(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission

 In low-velocity environments, such as the Galactic bulge, both the phase-space and coupling suppressions in Eq.~\eqref{eq:xsecaaa} are alleviated.
 Specifically, considering the uncertainty in the dispersion velocity of DM particles in the Galactic bulge, ranging from $ 50\,\si{km\,s^{-1}}$ to $ 140\,\si{km\,s^{-1}}$~\cite{DiskVel1, DiskVel2, DiskVel3}, and $g_\chi$ values between $10^{-3}$ and $10^{-2}$ (consistent with thermal production, as discussed later) there exists a reasonable velocity choice such that the ratio \(\eta \gg 1\) today.
 Consequently, the 511 keV line emission is predominantly driven by the \(s\)-wave annihilation process into three ALPs.

-For this model we have taken into account the following constraints on both $g_e$ and $g_\chi$: \begin{itemize} \item[$\diamond$]\textbf{Thermal freeze out:} Following the approach outlined in~\cite{Servant_2003}, we solve the Boltzmann equation for thermal freeze-out, considering only the dominant \(p\)-wave annihilation cross section $\sigma v_{\chi\chi\to aa}$.
-The thermally averaged annihilation cross section is obtained by substituting $\bar{v}^2$ with $6/x$ where $x=m_\chi/T$ and $T$ is the plasma temperature in Eq.~\eqref{eq:xsecaa}.
-By requiring that \(\Omega h^2 \simeq 0.12\)~\cite{Planck2018}, we determine the coupling coefficient $g_\chi$ as a function of the DM mass, represented by the solid blue line in the left panel of Fig.~\ref{fig:constraints}.
-From this analysis, we find $g_\chi \approx 2 \times 10^{-3} \left( {m_\chi}/{\text{MeV}} \right)^{1/2}$ with only a very small dependence on $m_a$ within the parameter space explored in this study.
+For this model we have taken into account the following constraints on both $g_e$ and $g_\chi$: \begin{itemize} \item[$\diamond$]\textbf{Thermal freeze out:} We consider the scenario in which the dark sector decouples from the SM bath at a temperature $T_{a\rm SM}$ above the electroweak scale and therefore well before freeze-out.
+As a consequence, the dark sector temperature $T'$ becomes lower than the SM plasma temperature $T$, according to the ratio of the effective degrees of freedom: $T' = (g_\star(T)/g_\star(T_{a\rm SM}))^{1/3} T$.
+In this situation, since dark-sector particles remain in thermal equilibrium (for sufficiently large $g_\chi$), freeze-out proceeds within the dark sector at temperature $T'$.
+We solve the Boltzmann equation for thermal freeze-out considering only the dominant $p$-wave annihilation channel $\sigma v_{\chi\chi\to aa}$.
+The thermally averaged annihilation cross section in the dark sector is obtained by replacing $\bar{v}^2$ with $6/x'$, where $x' = m_\chi / T'$.
+By requiring the relic abundance $\Omega h^2 \simeq 0.12$~\cite{Planck2018}, we determine the coupling $g_\chi$ as a function of the DM mass; the result is shown as the solid blue line in the left panel of Fig.~\ref{fig:constraints}.
+From this analysis, we find $g_\chi \simeq 2.5 \times 10^{-3} (m_\chi / \mathrm{MeV})^{1/2}$ with only a mild dependence on $m_a$ within the parameter space explored in this work; see Appendix~\ref{sec:relic density} for details.

 \item[$\diamond$] \textbf{ALP-DM coupling}: Cosmological bounds constrain the ALP-DM coupling $g_\chi$ and we show the results in the left panel of Fig.~\ref{fig:constraints}.
 In particular data from BBN and Planck on $\Delta N_{\text{eff}}$ impose strong limits on $m_\chi$, with~\cite{Sabti_2020} finding $m_\chi \lesssim 10$\,MeV at $2\sigma$ confidence level (CL) for Dirac DM particle.
 The excluded region is represented by the gray shaded region.
 The CMB provides additional constraints, as DM annihilations inject energy into the plasma~\cite{Peebles:2000pn, Chen:2003gz, PhysRevD.72.023508}.
 For the positron annihilation channel, we adopt the stringent bounds from~\cite{PhysRevD.93.023527} and the exclusion is shown as a red shaded region.
 Other constraints arise from the perturbative unitarity limit (black shaded region), $g_\chi < \sqrt{8\pi/3}$~\cite{Cornella_2020}, and DM self-interactions (SI) (green shaded region), which impose \(g_\chi \lesssim 0.21 \left( {m_\chi}/{\text{MeV}} \right)^{3/4}\)~\cite{PhysRevD.87.115007, Spergel_2000}.